jerickjoe111/launch-school/JS229/01_objects_and_inheritance.md

 ### Constructors and _class_ identity.

-In JavaScript, the object prototypes serve as the _fundamental identity of a class_, and the constructor, as the _public face of the class_.
+In JavaScript, the object prototypes serve as the _fundamental identity of a class_, and the constructor, as the _public identity, or face, of the class_.
 (Remember that this language does not have true classes)

 Object prototypes are fundamental to the identity of a _class_ in JavaScript: two objects are instances of the same _class_ if they inherit from the same prototype.
 However, the constructor function that initializes the new object is not fundamental: two different constructors could have `prototype` properties assigned to the same object, and both could be used to create instances of the same class: